 In 1937, Suzanne Lalique-Haviland was commissioned to design the scenery for Luigi Pirandello’s Chacun Sa Vérité (Right You Are!) at the Comédie Française.
 It marked the beginning of a long and successful career as a stage and costume designer during which she worked on over 50 performances between the 1930s and 1970s.

-Suzanne Lalique-Haviland died in Avignon in 1989.
+Suzanne Lalique-Haviland died in 1989.

 Keep up to date